VimsRocz/IMU/README.md

 ## Tests

-Run the unit tests with `pytest`. **Installing the required Python packages is mandatory** before executing any tests:
+Run the unit tests with `pytest`. **Installing the required Python packages is mandatory** before executing any tests.
+The suite relies on *all* entries in `requirements.txt` – including heavier libraries such as `cartopy` that can take some time to build.
+Using a dedicated virtual environment or container is strongly recommended:

 ```bash
 pip install -r requirements.txt